-Please note: the Summer Internship Subsidy is intended for unpaid internships only.
+Please note: the Summer Internship Subsidy is intended for unpaid internships.

-- Open to any VU undergraduate who is required by an employer to earn academic credit
+- Open to any VU undergraduate who is required by an employer or by immigration regulations to earn academic credit

 - Designed to cover/waive the majority of tuition and fees for the academic component of a one-credit summer internship